abalegno/wpCrawler/README.md

 ## 📅 History

 This project began its life in 2023 as a hand-crafted tool.
-In 2024, it received a major upgrade ⬆️, integrating Firebase Studio and Gemini to enhance its capabilities.
+In April 2025, it received a major upgrade ⬆️, integrating Firebase Studio and Gemini to enhance its capabilities.

 ## Installation